 TouchNet Term-based Payment Plan

 Through our student account platform TouchNet, families may sign up for a payment plan that splits the term balance into multiple payments made throughout the term.
-A $20 set-up fee is applied at sign-up, then the plan evenly divides the current student account balance over the eligible number of months per the available plan.
-The first payment (or “downpayment”) is due upon signing up for the plan, with the remaining payments due the first day of each following month.
+A $20 set-up fee is applied at sign-up, then the plan evenly divides the current student account balance over the eligible number of months per the available plan, with payments due the first day of each month.
 The payment plan automatically updates based on student account activity throughout the term.

 To set-up a TouchNet payment plan, log-in to TouchNet, click on “Payment Plans” at the top of the page, and follow the prompts to enroll in the available plan.